akabbas/Simple-Weather-App/README.md

-# Simple-Weather-App
+# Simple Weather App
-a weather app created using HTML for the front end, CSS for the style, and Javascript for the backend
+A lightweight weather app built with HTML, CSS, and JavaScript that fetches real-time weather data using OpenWeatherMap API.